The square of a Hamilton cycle in randomly perturbed graphs: Proof overview

 This implies that for any star $Q_i$ we can connect the end-tuples of $F_{i-1}$ and $F_i$ which belong to the centre cluster of $Q_i$, while covering all vertices in the clusters of $Q_i$.
 We emphasise again that, to avoid $\log$-terms, it is crucial that the centre cluster is larger than the leaf clusters.
-Similarly for the matching edges we use the following lemma. \begin{lemma} For any $0<d<1$ there exist $\eps>0$ and $C>0$ such that the following holds for sets $U,V$ with $|V|=n$ and $\tfrac34 n \le |U| \le n$.
-Let $(U,V)$ be an $(\varepsilon,d)$-super-regular with respect to a graph $G$ and $(x,x')$ and $(y,y')$ be tuples from $V$ and $U$, respectively, such that the vertices from the tuples have $\tfrac12 d^2n$ common neighbours in $U$ and $V$, respectively.
-If $G(U,p)$, $G(V,p)$ are random graphs with $p\ge C n^{-1}$, then a.a.s.~there exists the square of a Hamilton path in $G[U,V] \cup G(U,p) \cup G(V,p)$ covering $U,V$ with end-tuples $(x,x')$ and $(y,y')$, in which the edges $xx'$ and $yy'$ are not required. \end{lemma} Together this gives the square of a Hamilton cycle in $G \cup G(n,p)$.
+Similarly for the matching edges we use the following lemma. \begin{lemma}[Pair Cover Lemma] For any $0<d<1$ there exist $\eps>0$ and $C>0$ such that the following holds for sets $U,V$ with $|V|=n$ and $\tfrac34 n \le |U| \le n$.
+Let $(U,V)$ be an $(\varepsilon,d)$-super-regular pair with respect to a graph $G$ and $(x,x')$ and $(y,y')$ be tuples from $V$ and $U$, respectively, such that the vertices from the tuples have $\tfrac12 d^2n$ common neighbours in $U$ and $V$, respectively.
+If $G(U,p)$, $G(V,p)$ are random graphs with $p\ge C n^{-1}$, then a.a.s.~there exists the square of a Hamilton path in $G[U,V] \cup G(U,p) \cup G(V,p) \cup \{xx',yy'\}$ covering $U \cup V$ with end-tuples $(x,x')$ and $(y,y')$. \end{lemma} Together this gives the square of a Hamilton cycle in $G \cup G(n,p)$.
 We will give the proof of Lemma~\ref{lem:multipartite2} and~\ref{lem:bipartite} in Section~\ref{sec:auxiliary}.